Time-Limited Toeplitz Operators on Abelian Groups: Applications in Information Theory and Subspace Approximation: Introduction

 Similar facts hold for discrete-time (DT) LTI systems, where the response to an input signal $x[n]$ is given by the convolution

-where $h[n]$ is the impulse response of the DT system.
+where $h[n]\in \ell_2(\Z)$ is the impulse response of the DT system.
 Such a system can equivalently be viewed as a linear operator $H:\ell_2(\Z)\rightarrow \ell_2(\Z)$, which corresponds to multiplication of the input signal $x \in \ell_2(\Z)$ by the bi-infinite Toeplitz matrix

 We note that $H[m,n] = h[m-n] $ for all $m,n \in \Z$.
-The behavior of this system can also be interpreted as multiplication in the discrete-time Fourier transform (DTFT) domain, thanks to the fact that for any $f\in[0,1)$, the exponential sequence $e^{j2\pi fn}$ is an eigenfunction of $H$, and the corresponding eigenvalue is given by the DTFT of the impulse response $h[n]$:
+The behavior of this system can also be interpreted as multiplication in the discrete-time Fourier transform (DTFT) domain where the DTFT of the impulse response $h[n]$ is defined as: